coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 - less is more.
 It's better to have 2-3 main messages rather than trying to show everything in one go :+1: :+1: :+1: :+1:
 - how much practice time the learners need to master what's taught
 - Don't worry about something going wrong.
-It often makes the lesson (and thus the material) more presistent in memory. :+1:
+It often makes the lesson (and thus the material) more persistent in memory. :+1:
 - Try and remove everything except what you want the person to learn
     - That's a very tough part for me in the sense that I never know how much of an underlying "black box" is still ok....
 - Designing intermediate materials is hard, and requires putting some "gatekeeping" making sure that learners are directed to appropriate courses